 Feminine Traditional Primary Bathroom

-This traditional master bathroom by Miller & Miller Real Estate is borderline rustic, with the distressed wood cabinets and vanity, but its luxurious feel—via the many bronze light fixtures, gilded accessories, and flower details—really dominate the style here.
+This traditional primary bathroom by Miller & Miller Real Estate is borderline rustic, with the distressed wood cabinets and vanity, but its luxurious feel—via the many bronze light fixtures, gilded accessories, and flower details—really dominate the style here.

 The octagonal shape is unusual, but the ceiling treatment makes excellent use of it.
 Notice the tiled area right under the tub for visual focus, as well as the beautiful custom stenciling on the side of the tub.Continue to 6 of 13 below.

 Classic Primary Bathroom

-With a master bathroom this size, you could keep a bed in it!
-Instead, wall-to-wall dark cabinets, a spacious round tufted settee, and an angled freestanding tub fill up the space of this master bath found on Zillow.
+With a primary bathroom this size, you could keep a bed in it!
+Instead, wall-to-wall dark cabinets, a spacious round tufted settee, and an angled freestanding tub fill up the space of this primary bath found on Zillow.

 This is a classic, minimal design with a traditional feel.
 Notice the shiny marble flooring for a touch of luxury and class, and the simple two-color scheme.Continue to 7 of 13 below.